Independent Autopsy Reveals Andres Guardado Shot In The Back 5 Times By Deputies

 The results of the independent autopsy – which includes a graphic photograph – appears to indicate that Guardado had five gunshot wounds to his back.
 He also had a graze abrasion on his left forearm.

-He had no drugs or alcohol in his system, the autopsy determined.
+He had no drugs or alcohol in his system, toxicology results determined.

 The official autopsy which was conducted by the L.A.
 County coroner’s office remains sealed.